briggsprashar/sports_metric_analysis/Project.md

 **Part 1: Data Connection and Exploration**

 This phase was about connecting to the database, checking data quality, exploring the available performance metrics, and choosing five metrics for detailed study.
 SQL and Python (SQLAlchemy and pandas) were used to assess whether the data was complete, which data-sources  (Hawkins, Kinexion, or Vald) were covered, how, time-span, athlete coverage, and metric identification.
 This phase aimed to lay a solid foundation for further analysis by identifying reliable, well-represented metrics based records.
 By focusing on well represented device- and team-focused metrics-based data, subsequent steps would be grounded in both representative and best possible data to get statistically sound insights to answer the research question.
 A **literature review** was conducted to get to the research question.
 This phase helped create a solid foundation to derive practically applicable insights from the data, identify gaps, and note data issues.
-Database table used for the project: `research_experiment_refactor_test`
+Database table used for the project: `research_experiment_refactor_test`. <br />

-*Refer to `Part1_Summary.pdf` for details*

-*Refer to `Part1_LitReview.pdf` for literature review*
+<sub>^<sub> Refer to `Part1_Summary.pdf` for details & `Part1_LitReview.pdf` for literature review

 **Part 2: Data Cleaning and Transformation**

 This phase was about wrangling the data to extract usable, meaningful and representative data ready for analysis.
 It involved cleaning, transforming, and fixing the raw data to ensure it is usable, consistent and representable.
-The output was structured as a data set suitable for statistical testing and visualization.
+The output was structured as a dataset suitable for statistical testing and visualization.

 **Part 3: Longitudinal Analysis and visualization**